DanielAronovich/DanielAronovich/README.md

 ### Projects 🐾

-- [Data science decoded yoytube channel](https://www.youtube.com/@Datasciencedecodedhistory) - I delve into historical papers that have significantly influenced modern data science
+- [Data Science Decoded Youtube channel](https://www.youtube.com/@Datasciencedecodedhistory) - I delve into historical papers that have significantly influenced modern data science
 - [Biggish data benchmarking](https://github.com/DanielAronovich/biggish-data-benchmarking) - A benchmarking project to compare the performance and usability of various data processing tools on a single machine.